Rob Routs, Chairman

 - proven success/prominence in society

 - analytical and critical but solution-oriented

-- having enough time available to fulfill his task adequately
+- having enough time available to fulfil their task adequately

 - prepared to be evaluated periodically

-- willing to accept to sit on Supervisory Board committees
+- willing to sit on Supervisory Board committees

-- willing to follow induction and training programs
+- willing to follow introduction and training programmes

 - fluent in the English language